AlejandroPerezMartin/javascript-set/README.md

 - ### addAll()
 Inserts an array of objects into the Set `mySet.addAll(["bar", 1, 2, 3, [4, "five"], "six"])`
-_Objects that are already in the Set are not added to the Set._
+_Objects that are already in the Set are not added._

 - ### remove()
 Removes object from Set: `mySet.remove("foo")`